Updated April 2021.

 - Maintaining Heavy Construction Equipment — Nationwide Construction

-Despite the signs your body will give you when exposed to excessive heat, some workers ignore signs of heat-related illnesses for fear of losing out on hours or setting a project behind.
-A quick toolbox talk on the subject can reinforce the idea that health is a top priority.
+Despite the symptoms your body will give you when exposed to excessive heat, some workers ignore signs of heat-related illnesses for fear of losing out on hours or putting a project behind schedule.
+A toolbox talk on the subject can reinforce the idea that health is a top priority.

-- [Infographic] Heat-Related Illnesses — TriMedia Environmental & Engineering
+- Heat-related Illnesses — TriMedia Environmental & Engineering

 - Heat-related Illnesses and First Aid — OSHA